alvinscode/fitness-tracker-app/README.md

 ## cli.py

-`cli.py` is the main entry point of the Fitness Tracker CKU application.
+`cli.py` is the main entry point of the Fitness Tracker CLI application.
 It will provide the user with a user-friendly menu system.
 From here, a user will be able to create profiles, log in, add workouts, view workout details, and manage exercises for those workouts.